blockservice/echoin/docs/validator.rst

 * from: String - An account address associated with this validator (for self-staking and getting block awards)
 * nonce: Number - (optional) The number of transactions made by the sender prior to this one.
-* maxAmount: String - Max amount of CMTs in Wei to be staked.
+* maxAmount: String - Max amount of ECs in Wei to be staked.
 * description: Object - Description of the candidacy.
     * name: String - Name
     * website: String - Web page link